The Birthday Massacre: Hide and Seek and Superstition (2012–2014)

-Imagica, Under Your Spell and Diamonds (2016–present)
+Imagica, Under Your Spell and Diamonds (2016–2022)

 On April 22, 2016, the band announced they would be releasing a collection of remastered tracks from the original Imagica four-track demos.
 The album, titled Imagica, was released on July 22, 2016.
 On June 4, 2016, they opened up another PledgeMusic for an album, subsequently named Under Your Spell, that will be released "near the beginning of June" 2017.
 The goal was reached the same day.

 On April 5, 2019, they announced on Facebook that their next album would be released in March 2020, and that they would use crowdfunding again in some capacity.

 On January 1, 2020, the band announced on Facebook that the album is titled Diamonds.
 It was released on March 27, 2020, and consists of nine tracks.

 On January 23, 2020, the band released the first single from Diamonds titled "The Sky Will Turn".

-The band later announced that they would be an opening act for Nightwish's shows on September 11 and 12, 2020 at the Hollywood Palladium in Los Angeles alongside Apocalyptica.

-Music style

-The Birthday Massacre's musical style has been described as new wave revival, electronic rock, gothic rock, and dark wave.

-The band reports their favorite artists as Dommin, Aural Vampire, Die Mannequin, Schoolyard Heroes, theStart, Deadsy, the Faint, the Cure, Curve, Tub Ring, Creature Feature, Jack Off Jill, Julien-K, Mindless Self Indulgence, the Knife, Depeche Mode and the Corner.
+Fascination and Pathways (2022–present)

+The new album, Pathways, released on April 11, 2025.